wordtreefoundation/books/The Late War - Gilbert Hunt - 1817.md

 American Army--Militia--Navy--British, Navy--Rodgcrs' first Cruise--Capture of the U. S. brig Nautilus--removal of aliens beyond tide-water,

-THE whole host of. the people of Columbia, who bad been trained to war, being numbered, was about seven thousand fighting men.
+THE whole host of the people of Columbia, who bad been trained to war, being numbered, was about seven thousand fighting men.
 2 Neither were they assembled together ; but they were extended from the north to the south, about three thousand miles.
 3 But the husbandmen, who lived under their own fig-trees, and lifted the arm in defence of their own homes, were more than seven hundred thousand, all mighty men of valor.
 4 Now the armies of the king of Britain, are they not numbered and written in the book of Hume, the scribe ? is not their name a terror to all nations ?